M4cr0Chen/xrwvm-fullstack_developer_capstone/README.md

 ## **Usage**

-To use Auto Finder, follow these steps:
+To use Auto Trader, follow these steps:

 1. Open the project in your favorite code editor.
 2. Modify the source code to fit your needs.